damclaughlin/sabbatical_homeschool/README.md

 # sabbatical_homeschool
-Summary report from 2013 sabbatical &amp; homeschooling
+Summary report from 2013 sabbatical &amp; homeschooling.

 The Word document represents a summarized view after eight weeks of homeschooling.
 Many thoughts & ideas came from the following sources (which I recommend):